Somilg11/chai-backend/Readme.md

 # chai aur backend series

-This is a learning series about backend from chai aur code , instructor sir Histesh Choudhary
+This is a learning series about backend from chai aur code , instructor sir Hitesh Chaudhary